This document contains detailed rules for IPSC 2018.

 The organizers reserve the right to disqualify any team for any reason.
 (Usually, a team may be disqualified for breaking the rules, cheating, and any other activity that jeopardizes the IPSC contest.)

-During the contest it is strictly forbidden to communicate with people other than your team members about issues that concern solving the problems.
+During the contest it is strictly forbidden to communicate about solving the problems with people outside your team.
 Violating this rule may lead to disqualification.

 Teams are ranked according to the most points received.
 Teams which receive the same number of points are ranked by least total time.